OGPL

 OGPL (The Open Government Platform) is a joint product from India and the United States to promote government transparency and greater citizen engagement by making more government data, documents, tools and processes publicly available.
 OGPL will be available as an open source platform.
 The OGPL combines and expands features of the India's "India.gov.in" and the U.S. "Data.gov" sites.
-By making this available in useful machine-readable formats it allows developers, analysts, media & academia to develop new applications and insights that will help give citizens more information for better informed decisions.
+By making this available in useful machine-readable formats it allows developers, analysts, media and academia to develop new applications and insights that will help give citizens more information for better informed decisions.

 Chair

 This initiative has been chaired on the Indian side by Sam Pitroda, Adviser to Prime Minister on Public Information Infrastructure and Innovations and on the US side by Aneesh Chopra, former Chief Technology Officer to President Obama.

-Purpose

-The purpose of the platform is to enhance access and use of government data to foster innovation.

-In using an open source method of development, the OGPL community will provide future technology enhancements, open government solutions, and community-based technical support.
-OGPL has become an example of a new era of diplomatic collaborations that benefit the global community that promote government transparency, citizen-focused applications, and enrich humanity.